“Your encouragement has worked wonders in our understanding of each other.”

 This isn't a gimmick: a lot of my work involves finding out about and discussing, with older people and family carers, their views and experiences - which are then sometimes drawn together (often alongside contributions from paid staff and others) and represented in reports, presentations, and other materials; so it makes sense that anyone looking at this website should be able to see that people are comfortable working with me.
 After all, these aren't people who already know me - we might come together just for an afternoon or perhaps a few days, in villages, towns and cities anywhere in the UK.

-The other important part of this for me is that I haven't asked for these testimonials - these are simply the things that a few people have been kind enough to choose to write, email or say at the time.
-As you can see from the Oxfordshire quotes, taking part in projects can have other positive effects, too.
+The other important part of this for me is that I haven't asked for a lot of these testimonials - these are simply the things that a few people have been kind enough to choose to write, email or say at the time.
+As you can see from the Oxfordshire quotes at the top of the page, taking part in projects can have other positive effects, too.

-This doesn't mean I don't think other types of testimonial - where I've asked for feedback - aren't important.
-Of course, all clients need to be happy with my work, and those who might work with me in the future need to know that work'll be good, too!.
+This doesn't mean I don't think other types of testimonial - where I've asked for feedback; or rather, they are asked by those who have booked me as a speaker at their event - aren't important.
+All clients need to be happy with my work, and those who might work with me in the future need to know that work'll be good, too!.
 It's just that this approach might be just as revealing and, hopefully, helpful.